openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [**openSUSE 11.3 Milestone 6: The Dust Begins to Settle**](http://news.opensuse.org/2010/05/03/opensuse-11-3-milestone-6-the-dust-begins-to-settle/)

-"Milestone 6 (of 7), a snapshot of the Factory â€œwork in progressâ€ build, leading up to openSUSE 11.3 release in July, is now available for download.
-M6 is the first release during the â€œStablizing Freezeâ€: focus has transitioned away from the inclusion of new features and applications toward increasing stability and usability.
-To that end, 162 bugs were resolved during the M5 â€“ M6 timeframe!"
+"Milestone 6 (of 7), a snapshot of the Factory “work in progress” build, leading up to openSUSE 11.3 release in July, is now available for download.
+M6 is the first release during the “Stablizing Freeze”: focus has transitioned away from the inclusion of new features and applications toward increasing stability and usability.
+To that end, 162 bugs were resolved during the M5 – M6 timeframe!"

 ####  [**openSUSE News: Updates Go Twitter**](http://news.opensuse.org/2010/05/05/updates-go-twitter/)